Schema#

 This means that you concat data from different sources to one field.
 And create additional fields only

 for things which need to be searchable or filterable a special way.
-A typical search Index
+A typical search Index would

 look like this: